Manenberg: History

-Housing conditions and the basic design of area was a major grievance that prompted local residents to participate in a range of anti-apartheid activities including acts of civil disobedience in an effort to make the country ungovernable.
+Housing conditions and the basic design of the area were a major grievance that prompted residents to participate in a range of anti-apartheid activities, including acts of civil disobedience, to make the country ungovernable.

-Early activism in the 1970s and 1980s in Manenberg
+Early activism in the 1970s and 1980s

 Community activists mobilized residents in Manenberg around housing and living conditions.
 A citizen newspaper (named "Grassroots") was started, forming part of an alternative press movement in the 1980s.
 It was the first of a series of anti-apartheid community newspapers, with a circulation that grew up to 20 000 and covered community issues such as local protests.

 From the national 1976 riots to the meat boycotts of 1981 to the United Democratic Front UDF and Mass Democratic Movement era of the early to late 1980s.
-Manenberg had activists that helped make South Africa ungovernable, many of which were trained by the African National Congress ANC in the underground movement.
+Manenberg had activists who helped make South Africa ungovernable, many of whom were trained by the African National Congress ANC in the underground movement.
 From the 1970s right through the 1990s, numerous community and civic movements and organisations were established.

 1999 tornado

-In the night of 29 August 1999 a tornado hit the neighbourhood killing five people with wind speeds reaching over 150 km per hour.
+On the night of 29 August 1999, a tornado hit the neighborhood, killing five people with wind speeds reaching over 150 km per hour.
 Over 220 people were injured and more than 5,000 residents were left homeless with 40 flats being "totally gutted".
 R1 million (roughly equivalent to R2.6 million in 2017) was allocated by City of Cape Town's disaster relief fund for rebuilding.